-On 11 February 2014, following President Hollande's State visit with President Obama, the White House emphasized that "France is also an important partner in the global effort to phase down production and consumption hydrofluorocarbons (HFCs) using the institutions and expertise of the Montreal Protocol."

-On 19 February 2014, the North American Leaders agreed in their Joint Statement to "intensify our efforts to promote an amendment to the Montreal Protocol to phase down production and consumption of climate-damaging hydrofluorocarbons (HFCs)."

-In March 2014, U.S. Secretary of State John Kerry instructed Chiefs of Mission and all other State Department staff to make climate change a priority across all platforms, domestically and internationally, including efforts to enhance the Montreal Protocol, the Major Economies Forum, Clean Energy Ministerial, and the CCAC, as well as efforts to conclude a new climate agreement applicable to all countries by 2015 to take effect in 2020.

-On 26 March 2014, the leaders of the E.U. and the U.S. issued a Joint Statement affirming their commitment to phasing down HFCs through the Montreal Protocol, and their commitment "to ambitious domestic action to limit HFC use and emissions."

-On 31 March 2014, the leaders of the E.U. and China issued a Joint Statement announcing that they "will cooperate on taking domestic action to avoid or reduce the consumption of HFCs and to work together to promote a global phase-down of these substances."

-On 5 June 2014, the leaders of the G7 countries reaffirmed their commitment to phase down high-GWP HFCs under the Montreal Protocol:

-"We will work together and with others to phase down the production and consumption of hydrofluorocarbons (HFC) under the Montreal

-Protocol.
-We will also continue to take action to promote the rapid deployment of climate-friendly and safe alternatives in motor vehicle air-conditioning and we will promote public procurement of climate-friendly HFC alternatives."

-On 10 July 2014, U.S. and China reaffirmed their commitment to phase down the production and consumption of HFCs.

-At the 34th meeting of the Open-ended Working Group (OEWG 34) of the Parties to the Montreal Protocol, which took place from 14 to 18 July 2014 in Paris, France, the majority of countries expressed support for starting a formal contact group to negotiate the terms for the HFC phasedown.
+- 11 February 2014, following President Hollande's State visit with President Obama, the White House emphasized that "France is also an important partner in the global effort to phase down production and consumption hydrofluorocarbons (HFCs) using the institutions and expertise of the Montreal Protocol."
+165 - 19 February 2014, the North American Leaders agreed in their Joint Statement to "intensify our efforts to promote an amendment to the Montreal Protocol to phase down production and consumption of climate-damaging hydrofluorocarbons (HFCs)." - March 2014, U.S. Secretary of State John Kerry instructed Chiefs of Mission and all other State Department staff to make climate change a priority across all platforms, domestically and internationally, including efforts to enhance the Montreal Protocol, the Major Economies Forum, Clean Energy Ministerial, and the CCAC, as well as efforts to conclude a new climate agreement applicable to all countries by 2015 to take effect in 2020.
+167 - 26 March 2014, the leaders of the E.U. and the U.S. issued a Joint Statement affirming their commitment to phasing down HFCs through the Montreal Protocol, and their commitment "to ambitious domestic action to limit HFC use and emissions." - 31 March 2014, the leaders of the E.U. and China issued a Joint Statement announcing that they "will cooperate on taking domestic action to avoid or reduce the consumption of HFCs and to work together to promote a global phase-down of these substances." - 5 June 2014, the leaders of the G7 countries reaffirmed their commitment to phase down high-GWP HFCs under the Montreal Protocol: - "We will work together and with others to phase down the production and consumption of hydrofluorocarbons (HFC) under the Montreal Protocol.
+We will also continue to take action to promote the rapid deployment of climate-friendly and safe alternatives in motor vehicle air-conditioning and we will promote public procurement of climate-friendly HFC alternatives." - 10 July 2014, U.S. and China reaffirmed their commitment to phase down the production and consumption of HFCs.
+171 - 14 to 18 July, at the 34th meeting of the Open-ended Working Group (OEWG 34) of the Parties to the Montreal Protocol, the majority of countries expressed support for starting a formal contact group to negotiate the terms for the HFC phasedown.
 Some parties continued their opposition, including several Gulf States, so parties launched a discussion group to address issues raised by the reluctant parties.
-The same issues were addressed during a two-day HFC management seminar organized by the Montreal Protocol Secretariat on 11-12 July 2014; the seminar was attended by more than 400 country delegates, scientific, technical, and legal experts, and industry and environmental observers.

-On 16 and 17 July at the Working Group meeting of the CCAC in Paris, France, the CCAC announced its plan to launch "a campaign with key countries and leading industries to reduce hydrofluorocarbons" at the UN Secretary-General's Climate Summit in New York in September.

-On 31 July 2014, U.S. and India continued their discussions on the phasedown of HFCs at the first meeting of the U.S.-India Climate Change Working Group.
+The same issues were addressed during a two-day HFC management seminar organized by the Montreal Protocol Secretariat on 11-12 July 2014; the seminar was attended by more than 400 country delegates, scientific, technical, and legal experts, and industry and environmental observers. - 16 and 17 July, at the Working Group meeting of the CCAC in Paris, France, the CCAC announced its plan to launch "a campaign with key countries and leading industries to reduce hydrofluorocarbons" at the UN Secretary-General's Climate Summit in New York in September. - 23 September 2014, on the occasion of the UN Secretary-General's Climate Summit, 33 state partners of the CCAC issued a Joint Statement supporting the phase down of the production and consumption of HFCs under the Montreal Protocol.
+The state partners were joined by numerous organizations and companies including: the California Air Resources Board, the World Meteorological Organization, the Coca-Cola Company, Danfross, and the member companies of Refrigerants Naturally!, including PepsiCo, Coca-Cola, RedBull, and Unilever. - 30 September 2014, India's Prime Minister Narendra Modi and U.S. President Barack Obama agreed on the need to take urgent action to reduce consumption and productions of HFCs under the Montreal Protocol.